rustydc/Teneral/README.markdown

 HACKING
 =======

- * tnrld.c
-   - Main entry point, starts the daemon.
+ * `tnrld.c` - Main entry point, starts the daemon.
- * http.c
-   - Handle HTTP requests and responses; serve static files.
+ * `http.c` - Handle HTTP requests and responses; serve static files.
- * socket.c
-   - Callbacks to read from and write to sockets.
+ * `socket.c` - Callbacks to read from and write to sockets.
- * websocket.c
-   - Upgrade a socket to a websocket.
+ * `websocket.c` - Upgrade a socket to a websocket.
- * processes.c
-   - Execute processes via fork/exec, set up events.
+ * `processes.c` - Execute processes via fork/exec, set up events.
- * messages.c
-   - JSON encoding/decoding.
+ * `messages.c` - JSON encoding/decoding.
- * writebuf.c
-   - A buffer of data waiting to be written.
+ * `writebuf.c` - A buffer of data waiting to be written.
- * ilist.c
-   - Sorted array-list.
+ * `ilist.c` - Sorted array-list.
 Used to track PIDs, sockets, etc.

- * static/index.html
-   - HTML for the client interface.
+ * `static/index.html` - HTML for the client interface.
- * static/tnrl.js
-   - Javascript for the client UI.
+ * `static/tnrl.js` - Javascript for the client UI.
- * static/tnrl.css
-   - UI styling.
+ * `static/tnrl.css` - UI styling.

 BUGS